: Can we use "Go Up A Level" cards on other players to make them fight a monster that would otherwise ignore them?

 - Secret missions in Devil May Cry series are usually crafted for testing a certain skill, like jumping, precise aiming or avoiding damage.
 However, many of them can be easily passed by using some legitimate ability that was not intended to be used in that mission.
 Examples include:

 - Using a certain weapon's special ability to fly over a timed Temporary Platform path.

 - In a mission that requires you to kill a group of Puppeteer Parasites before they can take over a regular foe, you can grab the escorted creature and carry it to a place the enemies can't reach.

-- DMC3 and DMC4 also have the infamous "Jump-Canceling" technique For more skilled players which involves pulling off air and ground combos, jumping off of the enemy (Therefore reseting the combo) and rinsing and repeating the technique allowing you to keep the Style Counter and combo going without immediately dropping.
+- DMC3 and DMC4 have the infamous "jump-cancelling" technique which involves pulling off air and ground combos, jumping off of the enemy (therefore resetting the combo), and repeating the technique allows you to keep the Style Counter and combo going without immediately dropping.